Polo Ralph Lauren Corporation (NYSE—RL), originally Ralph Lifshitz, was founded by Ralph Lauren in 1967. The

 Ralph Lauren's retail strategy

 The network of Ralph Lauren's retail stores focuses on showcasing the "World of Ralph Lauren".
 Advertisements that are intended to portray a lifestyle rather than a specific product.
-Therefore it is of little surprise that the company's advertising and marketing expenses were in excess of 265 million U.S. dollars in 2021.
+While previously the company allocated higher amounts of advertising and marketing expenses, in 2022, their budget saw a drop below 200 million euros.

 This text provides general information.
 Statista assumes no